Back to top

 History of Horseshoes

-The practice of nailing on horseshoes emerged during the Middle Ages in Europe.
+The practice of nailing on horseshoes emerged during the Middle Ages in EuropeOpens in a new tab..
 These shoes started off in bronze and progressed as new metals became available.

 However, caring for a domestic horse’s hooves is an ancient practice.
 The Ancient Greeks, for example, used layers of pebbles to help ensure an even wear of the hoof.